enkidevs/curriculum/CSS/Fundamentals/c-s-splat.md

 }
 %exp
 There is no `<` operator in CSS, but `>`.
-In our case, all `div` elements with a parent with class `insight-container` will be selected.
+In our case, all `div` elements with a parent of class `insight-container` will be selected.
 %
 ​---
 .workout-end-container {